LET ME INTRODUCE TO YOU... BOOTLEG BOSS

 Bootleg Boss regularly play music venues, small theatres, music festivals, large pubs, corporate events and private functions.
 Sets include songs from throughout Bruce Sprinsgteen's long recording career, drawing heavily but not exclusively from the period 1975 to 1987 (for our Repertoire please see SET LIST/MEDIA page).

-Bootleg Boss can be contacted directly or booked through their agent, please see the CONTACT page for details.
+Bootleg Boss can be contacted directly, please see the CONTACT page for details.
 To find out where you can see the band performing live "down the road" please visit the GIGS page.

 FROM THE BREWERY TAP TO THE CLIFFS PAVILION